We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Flexibility and ability to adapt to different situations

-Please submit your (1) resume, (2) cover letter, and (3) statement of faith to email@example.com for consideration.
+Please submit your (1) resume, along with a (2) cover letter, and provide a (3) statement of faith for consideration.

 About Eastern Nazarene College